 Isaiah Runs Deep

 One might easily close the book perplexed.
 What exactly is going on here?
 Why am I being told this story?
 Think about the themes of this short episode.
 An imprisoned Israelite, taken into slavery in a foreign land.
-But then he’s suddenly released from prison by the king and exalted high above the other rulers of the land.
+He is then suddenly released from prison by the king and exalted high above the other rulers of that land.

 Sound familiar?
 You’ve heard this story before, in the book of Genesis.
 The prisoner was Joseph, and you will also recall that he had to change his clothes before seeing the king in person.
 So also this short story about Jehoiachin.
 He replays the Joseph story to the tee, and so this final short story of 2 Kings invites us to see a similar divine purpose at work in the disaster of Jerusalem’s destruction.
 Human evil will not have the day, and God’s purposes will be fulfilled.